Olga Bielkova: Education

-Bielkova holds a master's degree of Public Administration from the Harvard Kennedy School of Government (2011), a law degree from the Taras Shevchenko National University in Kyiv (2001) and a degree in economics from the Cherkassy State Engineering University (1997).
+Bielkova holds a master's degree of Public Administration from the Harvard Kennedy School of Government (2011), a law degree from the Taras Shevchenko National University of Kyiv (2001) and a degree in economics from the Cherkassy State Engineering University (1997).

 Career

-Before elections in 2012 Bielkova was the managing partner of EastLabs Company.
-Her main focus in EastLabs was looking for new teams to finance and creating new development programs for the teams.
-Previously, she worked as the International Projects Director with executive management team for the Victor Pinchuk Foundation.
-Bielkova led projects for Ukraine's integration into the global community, supervised the international grant-making activity, and worked closely with well-known international organizations.
-Bielkova managed a private project called WorldWideStudies, which grants master's degree scholarships in leading universities outside Ukraine to young talented Ukrainian students.
+Before her election in 2012, Bielkova was a managing partner at the Kyiv start-up accelerator EastLabs, focusing on sourcing new teams for funding and creating development programmes for portfolio companies.
+Earlier, she served on the executive management team of the Victor Pinchuk Foundation as director of international projects, including responsibility for the foundation’s scholarship initiative WorldWideStudies.
+The WorldWideStudies programme funds Ukrainian students to pursue master’s degrees at leading universities abroad.

-On 12 November 2012 Bielkova took the oath of the Member of Parliament of Ukraine and started to work with a Parliamentary faction of the Ukrainian Democratic Alliance for Reform of Vitali Klitschko.
+On 12 December 2012 Bielkova took the parliamentary oath and joined the UDAR faction in the Verkhovna Rada.

-In 2012—2014 Olga served as member of the Verkhovna Rada of Ukraine Committee on Finance and Banking, Chairman of the Subcommittee on the functioning of payment systems and e-commerce, member of the Special Control Commission on Privatization.
+From 2012 to 2014 she was a member of the Verkhovna Rada Committee on Finance and Banking and chaired the Subcommittee on the Functioning of Payment Systems and E-commerce; she also served as a member of the Special Control Commission on Privatisation, as recorded on the Verkhovna Rada official roster.

 In the 2014 Ukrainian parliamentary election Bielkova was again re-elected into parliament; this time after placing 47th on the electoral list of Petro Poroshenko Bloc and holds position of a Deputy Head of the Verkhovna Rada's Committee on Fuel and Energy Complex, Nuclear Policy and Nuclear Safety.

 Bielkova took part in the July 2019 Ukrainian parliamentary election for the party "Fatherland".
 She was elected to parliament (as number 17 of the party's election list).
 On 18 June 2020 her parliamentary mandate was terminated at her own request.